What is a second charge mortgage and how do they work?

 You also might need a valuation and conveyancing solicitor.

-A second-charge mortgage can be a cost-effective way to pay for home improvements, settle a major bill or consolidate debt
+A second-charge mortgage can be a cost-effective way to pay for home improvements, settle a major bill or consolidate debt.

-But make sure you’re comfortable with handling two monthly repayments and that the term of your mortgage doesn’t compromise your long-term or retirement plans.
+But make sure you’re comfortable handling two monthly repayments and that the term of your mortgage doesn’t compromise your long-term or retirement plans.